And get a peek at Chapter 1 right here:

 "We'll see you later," I said, giving GM a kiss on the cheek.
 "And you don't need to worry.
 Nothing awful is going to happen.
 Really."

-GM gave me a wry look, and then walked with us to the door.
+GM gave me a skeptical look and then walked with us to the door.
 As we went out, she closed it firmly behind us.

 "Sorry about that," I said.
 "I always feel bad subjecting you to GM's—I don't even know what you'd call it.
 She just always seems to be in a bad mood whenever you're around."